pieroproietti/pengui/README.md

 It seem we need for QT following packages too:
 `sudo apt install libxcb-cursor0 libpython3.11`

-# source
+# sources
-This is the repository of pengui, to get this source just:
+This is the repository of pengui, to get this sources just:

 `git clone https://github.com/pieroproietti/pengui`

-Perhaps, will be better to fork the source before.
+Perhaps will be better to fork the repository before of that, so you will be able tocreate Pull Request and follow the project.

 # venv
 Just run `./bin/create_venv and` and follow the instructions.